Donate today to support our Buddy Bison Programs.

 The job of a police officer can be very challenging.
 Officers deal with unforgiving hours and intense criminal activity and, in some cases, there are serious and persistent divides between police and the communities they serve.
-But the officers who partner with The Code 3 Association (Code 3) get to see another side of their community.
-Code 3, a Washington, DC-based non-profit, believes that communities thrive when citizens and police work together, and they focus on connecting law enforcement personnel with residents through programs that bring communities together.
+But the officers who partner with Code 3 Association (Code 3) get to see another side of their community.
+Code 3, a Washington, DC-based non-profit, believes that communities thrive when citizens and police work together, and they focus on connecting law enforcement personnel with residents through programs that achieve this goal.

-Through a new partnership, National Park Trust and Code 3 are creating opportunities for DC-area police officers to engage with under-served youth–many of whom are survivors of gun violence and/or have experienced homelessness–to explore the great outdoors and experience the healing qualities of nature.
+Our partnership with Code 3 creates opportunities for DC-area police officers to engage with underserved youth–many of whom are survivors of gun violence and/or have experienced homelessness–to explore the great outdoors and experience nature’s healing qualities.
 Being in nature and getting kids outside can enhance social behavior, help alleviate stress, promote optimal psychological functioning, and improve recovery from physical trauma.

-To help foster these connections, our Youth and Family Programs teams have planned a variety of fun and educational outdoor experiences including tandem kayaking at the Chesapeake Bay Environmental Center (MD), ziplining at Harpers Ferry Adventure Center (WV), and paddling down the Anacostia River in canoes (DC).
+To help foster these connections, we plan a variety of fun and educational outdoor experiences, including tandem kayaking at the Chesapeake Bay Environmental Center (MD), ziplining at Harpers Ferry Adventure Center (WV), and paddling down the Anacostia River in canoes (DC).
 These experiences break down barriers and build trust between children and police officers.
 With this trust, kids know that they can safely turn to police officers for support throughout their lives.

 Officer Plows engaging in a team-building exercise with kids at Harpers Ferry Adventure Park